Which is it, Hurricane or Typhoon or Cyclone?

 The idea here is to provide positive identification of severe weather systems in a brief form, which is readily understood and recognized by the public and across hurricane track centers worldwide.
 The first usage of personal names for weather systems is generally accredited to an Australian Meteorologist from the late 1800’s.
 During World War II, storms in the Western Pacific were named after wives or girlfriends of the US Navy meteorologist first identifying the storm.
 Formal naming schemes have subsequently been introduced for the North and South Atlantic, Eastern, Central, Western and Southern Pacific basins as well as the Australian region and Indian Ocean.
 At present tropical cyclones are officially named by one of eleven meteorological services and retain their names throughout their “lifetime”.
 Unusually destructive storm names are “Retired” from active use.

-The season officially began on June 1, 2017, and will end on November 30, 2017.
+The season officially began on June 1, 2018, and will end on November 30, 2018.
 These dates historically describe the period each year when most tropical cyclones form in the Atlantic basin.
-This year is unusual in that, Tropical Storm Arlene formed on April 19, nearly a month and a half before the official start of the season.
+Last year was unusual in that, Tropical Storm Arlene formed on April 19, nearly a month and a half before the official start of the season.
 It is only the second named storm on record to exist in the month in April.

 Based on tropical cyclones formed in the western Pacific Ocean, there is no specific season.
-Most tropical cyclones typically develop into Typhoons between May and October.
-The season's first named storm, Muifa, developed on April 26.
+Most tropical cyclones typically developinto Typhoons between May and October.
 This region is limited to the Pacific Ocean to the north of the equator between 100° E to the 180th meridian.
 There are two separate agencies that assign names to tropical cyclones here that can result in a cyclone having two names.
 The Japan Meteorological Agency, JMA will name a tropical cyclone should it be judged to have 10-minute sustained wind speeds of at least 40 mph anywhere in the Pacific basin.
 The Philippine Atmospheric, Geophysical and Astronomical Services Administration, PAGASA assigns names to tropical cyclones which move into or form as a tropical depression in their area of responsibility located between 115°E–135°E and between 5°N–25°N regardless of whether or not a tropical cyclone has already been given a name by the JMA.

-The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee: Merbok, Nanmadol, Talas, Noru, Kulap, Roke, Sonca, Nesat, Haitang, Nalgae, Banyan Hato, Pakhar, Sanvu, Mawar, Guchol, Talim, Doksuri, Khanun, Lan, Saola, Damrey
+The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee.

 The North Indian Ocean cyclone season has no official bounds.
 Tropical cyclones tend to form between April and December, with the two peaks in May and November.
 There are two main seas in the North Indian Ocean.
 The Arabian Sea to the west of the India and the Bay of Bengal to the east.
 On average, three to four cyclonic storms form in this basin every season.
-The next six available names from the List of North Indian Ocean storm names are here: Maarutha, Mora, Ockhi, Sagar, Mekunu, Daye.
+The next six available names from the List of North Indian Ocean storm names are here: Sagar, Mekunu(used), Daye, Luban, Titli, Gaja.

 So How Do I Predict And Track These Storms?